-Program Admission Requirements: Students must have an Academic Math Level of 3 to enroll in MTH 148.
+Students must have an Academic Math Level of 3 to enroll in MTH 148.
 At least one year of high school algebra is recommended.

-Continuing Eligibility Requirements: Admission requirements for bachelor's degree teacher education programs may vary among colleges.
+Admission requirements for bachelor's degree teacher education programs may vary among colleges.
 Most require a minimum grade point average of 2.0 for courses to transfer as well as a minimum of 56 to 60 college credits completed and successful completion of the state-mandated basic skills test before applying for admission to the program.

-First Semester COM 101 Fundamentals of Speaking ENG 111 Composition I GEO 101 World Regional Geography PLS 112 Introduction to American Government Elective Complete an Arts/Human. elective (16 credits) 3 4 3 3 3 3 Second Semester ENG 226 Composition II GLG 202 Earth Science for Elementary Teachers MTH 148 Functional Math for Elementary Teachers I PSY 100 Introduction to Psychology Elective Complete one course from the following: ENG 181, ENG 214, or ENG 242 (17 credits) 3 4 4 3 3 Third Semester ENG 240 Children's Literature PSY 251 Education of Exceptional Children CIS 100 Introduction to Computer Productivity Apps (15 credits) 3 3 Elective Complete a minimum of 6 credits in your major or minor area (e.g. language arts, math, science, social studies, etc.) 3 6 Fourth Semester HST 201 United States History to 1877 MTH 149 Functional Math for Elementary Teachers II PHY 100 Physics for Elementary Teachers PSY 220 Human Development and Learning (15 credits) 3 4 4 4 4 Minimum Credits Required for the Program: 63
+First Semeste r (16 credits)

+COM 101 Fundamentals of Speaking 3

+ENG 111 Composition I 4

+GEO 101 World Regional Geography 3

+PLS 112 Introduction to American Government 3

+Elective Complete an Arts/Human. elective 3

+Second Seme ster (17 credits)

+ENG 226 Composition II 3

+GLG 202 Earth Science for Elementary Teachers 4

+MTH 148 Functional Math for Elementary Teachers I 4

+PSY 100 Introduction to Psychology 3

+Elective Complete one course from the following: ENG 181, ENG 214, or ENG 242 3

+Third Semeste er (15 credits)

+ENG 240 Children's Literature 3

+PSY 251 Education of Exceptional Children 3

+CIS 100 or Introduction to Computer Productivity Apps

+CIS 110 Introduction to Computer Information Systems 3

+Elective Complete a minimum of 6 credits in your major or minor area (e.g. language arts, math, science, soc studies, etc.) ial 6

+Fourth Semes ter (15 credits)

+HST 201 United States History to 1877 3

+MTH 149 Functional Math for Élementary Teachers II 4

+PHY 100 Physics for Elementary Teachers 4

-\For CMU select MUS 180.
+For CMU, select MUS 180.

-\\See an advisor to select a course that will meet the requirements of the college to which you are transferring.
+See an advisor to select a course that will meet the requirements of the college to which you are transferring.

-Secondary Education (AASECO) Associate in Arts Degree
+Secondary Education (AASECO) Associate in Arts Degree Program Effective Term: Fall 2015

-This program prepares students for transfer into a bachelor's degree program in secondary education at a fouryear college or university.
+This program prepares students for transfer into a bachelor's degree program in secondary education at a four-year college or university.
 The program covers the first two years of instruction, including the general education courses, used by most secondary education programs in Michigan, which prepare students for the state-mandated basic skills tests.
 Requirements may vary among colleges.
 Students should obtain the current curriculum from the college to which they are transferring and talk to an undergraduate advisor early in their studies.
 Curriculum and admission requirements are available on most colleges' Web sites.